cristydobson/Football_Match_Simulator_iOS_App/README.md

 #### Get the total AthleticDecay so far in the game:

-3. Multiply the result from STEP 2, by the number of plays the players have played.
+3. Multiply the result from STEP 2, by the number of plays the position has played so far in the game.